Artúr Görgei: Later life

-His last 42 years in Visegrád

 In Visegrád Görgei finally found tranquility and a circle of sincere, educated, helping friends, who refused to be influenced by the accusations of treason.
 As aforesaid, Görgei settled in his brothers property, and started to take care of its garden and vineyards.
 One of his neighbours, Dr. Frigyes Latinovits offered some rooms of his palace for Görgei to live and to receive guests.

 Görgei liked very much to farm, developing on his brother's property a model farm.
 He bought the latest books and magazines about horticulture and viticulture.
 His friends admired his garden.
 The famous medic Dr. József Szohner, when he visited Görgei, exclamed at the sight of the garden: "This is a real Bulgaria!"
 In those times Bulgarian horticulture was renowned in Hungary.
 Until his last years, Görgei tried to apply the most modern agricultural techniques, and searched for new vegetable species to grow.

 To thank him for these improvements, Görgei's brother, István, built Görgei a big and beautiful house in the garden-suburb of Visegrád.
 The architect made a plan of the house in 1888, and the building commenced; but the contractor faced problems with the roofing of the house.
 So, István, asked Artúr to manage the construction; and the old general successfully finished the task.
 Görgei and István's second wife and three daughters could move there.
 In this new house, the circle of friends and admirers around Görgei became larger.
 It included two prime ministers, István and Kálmán Tisza; writers and poets such as Pál Gyulai, Andor Kozma, Emil Ábrányi, and Kálmán Mikszáth; journalists such as Sándor Pethő, who in 1930 would write a biography of the general; artists such as Philip de László and Mór Than, who earlier, in 1849, working in camp, painted many of Görgei's battles (Isaszeg, Tápióbicske, Komárom); actors and actresses such as Mari Jászai; and medical doctors such as Sándor Korányi and Lajos Markusovszky who treated Görgei when he was ill.
 Besides such notable people, Görgei's old soldiers visited him frequently.
 Also, the citizens of Visegrád respected Görgei very much, refusing to believe in the allegations regarding his treason, which the majority of the people of Hungary believed until the end of the 19th century.